 the first physiological evidence of hard-wired octaves in the human

 Braun, M. (2006) A retrospective study of the spectral probability of spontaneous otoacoustic emissions: Rise of octave shifted second mode after infancy.
 Hear.
 Res.
 215, 39-46.
-Abstract, ask for PDF (Main result three years later replicated)
+Abstract, ask for PDF (Main result replicated three years later and again eight years later)